warden-protocol/wardenprotocol/docs/docs/learn/introduction-to-warden.md

 ## Start building with Warden

-Warden Protocol is composed by different components...
+The Warden Protocol is composed by different components...

 Omnichain Applications are a powerful evolution of traditional smart contracts.
 They allow signing transactions at any chain, while traditional smart contract applications only target users of a single chain.
 Each OApp consists of three parts: